September 14 2023 | 9 Min Read

 Situation Files #6: Busting counter-productive habits

 Picture an office partition manufacturer.
 It’s a lean but energetic company, as busy as it gets, moving heavy and specialized equipment across the US.
 They’re running an elaborate production line.
-Just a few small manufacturing delays can quickly add up to big shipping delays and bigger customer service problems.
+Just a few small manufacturing delays can quickly add up to big shipping delays, big freight spend increases, and bigger customer service problems.
 Their reputation is hard to build, easy to lose: everything hinges on keeping up with customers’ fast and inflexible construction timelines.
 This is a company whose success relies on efficient and steadfastly bankable freight.

 There’s the setup.
 Now here’s where it gets snaggly.